 The ABA Journal notes that, stereotypes aside, Appalachians aren’t any more inbred than the rest of us.
-Ultimately, if you are going to throw out politically incorrect invectives about something that causes children and families great pain, at least be right.
+Ultimately, if you will throw out politically incorrect invectives about something that causes children and their families significant pain, at least be right.